susam/ice/README.rst

 Status codes
 ------------
-In all the examples above, the response message body is returned as a string from a route's callable.
+In all the examples above, the response message body is returned as a string from a route's handler.
 It is also possible to return the response status code as an integer.
-In other words, a route's callable must either return a string or an integer.
+In other words, a route's handler must either return a string or an integer.
 When a string is returned, it is sent as response message body to the client.
 When an integer is returned and it is a valid HTTP status code, an HTTP response with this status code is sent to the client.
-If the value returned by a route's callable is neither a string nor an integer representing a valid HTTP status code, then an error is raised.
+If the value returned by a route's handler is neither a string nor an integer representing a valid HTTP status code, then an error is raised.

-Therefore there are two ways to return an HTTP response from a route's callable.
+Therefore there are two ways to return an HTTP response from a route's handler.

 1. Return message body and optionally set status code.
 This is the preferred way of returning content for normal HTTP responses (200 OK).
-If the status code is not set explicitly in a route's callable, then it has a default value of 200.
+If the status code is not set explicitly in a route's handler, then it has a default value of 200.
 2. Return status code and optionally set message body.
 This is the preferred way of returning content for HTTP errors.
-If the message body is not set explicitly in a route's callable, then the error handler for the returned status code is invoked to return a message body.
+If the message body is not set explicitly in a route's handler, then the error handler for the returned status code is invoked to return a message body.